-A past President and Director of the Perthshire Chamber of Commerce, the other offices he holds are Chairman of Crieff Community Council, Chairman of the Crieff Business Improvement District (BID) Steering Group, a Project Board member of the Perth & Kinross Digital Connectivity Board and the Rural Broadband Delivery Board and he is a Deputy Lieutenant for Perth and Kinross.
+A past President and Director of the Perthshire Chamber of Commerce and former Chairman of the Crieff Community Council, he is a Board member of the Crieff Business Improvement District (BID) Steering Group and a Deputy Lieutenant for Perth and Kinross.

-In addition Stephen is a Director and joint owner of Strathearn Engineering Ltd – Land Rover specialists based in Auchterarder.
+Stephen is also a Director and joint owner of Strathearn Engineering Ltd – Land Rover specialists based in Auchterarder.

 Wife, Fiona, is a Director of Crieff Hydro and Head of Projects and Interiors, who, with the family of four, share Stephen’s varied interests.
 Amongst these he numbers classic cars and Land Rovers, piping, skiing, trials biking and sailing.

 Calum has been involved in the Hospitality industry for nearly 28 years and for the majority of that time he has been employed in food & beverage Calum Rosssupply.
 Starting as a salesman in Scotland, he went on to gain considerable international experience of the foodservice/hospitality industry, the last decade of which was at board level spanning roles from Divisional Director, Managing Director UK ( with European Customer Development and Marketing responsibilities) to Chief Operating Officer, Unilever Foodsolutions, Latin America.
 During this time Calum sat on the boards of Unilever UK, Foodsolutions Europe and latterly Foodsolutions Global.

 In September 2008, with his wife Rachel, he fulfilled a long held ambition in returning to Scotland and to become an ‘owner operator’, purchasing the 25 Bedroom Loch Melfort Hotel and 2 AA Rosette Asknish Bay Restaurant, near Oban.